divSelector/bnwsite/readme.md

 This will copy all of the HTML to your clipboard

-Now open `generator/mainTable-raw.html`, which should be an empty file, and copy all this html into it.
-It will a huge amount of HTML all one one line.
+Now open `generator/mainTable-raw.html`, which should be an empty file (if it is not empty, make it empty), and copy all this html into it.
+It will be a huge amount of HTML all on one line.
 Just save and close the file.

 #### Adding the Toggle Checkbox